Introduction

 - Benign Paroxysmal Positional Vertigo may be treated with medications (such as meclizine), the Epley maneuver, or vestibular rehabilitation.[1]

 - Meniere disease is typically treated with diuretics and salt restriction.
-Severe cases may be treated with intratympanic dexamethasone or gentamicin or with endolymphatic sac surgery by an otolaryngologist.[1]
+An otolaryngologist may treat Severe cases with intratympanic dexamethasone or gentamicin or endolymphatic sac surgery.[1]

 - Vestibular neuritis can be treated with supportive care with antiemetics and vestibular suppressants such as antihistamines, benzodiazepines, or dopamine antagonists.
 It can also be treated with vestibular rehabilitation or possibly with steroids.[17]